anuragreggie/MiniJava-Compiler-Frontend/README.md

 # Compiler Frontend for the MiniJava Language
 ## Description
-The MiniJava language is a subset of Java and the grammar for this language can be seen in `src/minijava/MiniJavaGrammar.g`.
+The MiniJava language is a subset of the Java language and the grammar for MiniJava can be seen in `src/minijava/MiniJavaGrammar.g`.
-The compiler provided here performs parsing and semantic analysis of MiniJava language.
+The compiler provided here performs parsing and semantic analysis on MiniJava programs.
 The semantic analysis phase consists of both scope checking and type checking.

+If a MiniJava program is semantically valid the compiler prints out the symbol table, as a list of identifiers, types and an indication of which scope they belong to.

 ## File Structure
 - the `symbol_table` package in `src` contains all files needed to represent the symbol table used for scope checking.